litestar-org/polyfactory/CONTRIBUTING.md

 **NOTE**: The test suite requires having an instance of MongoDB available.
 You can launch one using the root level docker-compose config with `docker-compose up --detach`, or by any other means you deem.

-## Lunching the Docs
+## Launching the Docs

-To lunch the docs locally use docker.
+To launch the docs locally use docker.
 First pull the image for the [mkdocs material theme](https://squidfunk.github.io/mkdocs-material/getting-started/) with:

 ```shell
 docker pull squidfunk/mkdocs-material
 ```

-And then lunch the docs with:
+And then launch the docs with:

 ```shell
 docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material